-The Federation of Accounting Professions issued a number of revised financial reporting standards and interpretations, which are effective for fiscal years beginning on or after 1 January 2021.
+During the year, the Company has adopted the revised financial reporting standards and interpretations which are effective for fiscal years beginning on or after 1 January 2021.
 These financial reporting standards were aimed at alignment with the corresponding International Financial Reporting Standards with most of the changes directed towards clarifying accounting treatment and providing accounting guidance for users of the standards.

-The management of the Company has evaluated that the adoption of these financial reporting standards do not have any significant impact on the Company's financial statements.
+The adoption of these financial reporting standards does not have any significant impact on the Company's financial statements.

-c) Financial reporting standards that will become effective for fiscal years beginning on or after 1 January 2022
+3.2 Financial reporting standards that will become effective for fiscal years beginning on or after 1 January 2022